doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 developing your application.

 This bundle is compatible with any database supported by `Doctrine ORM`_ (MySQL, PostgreSQL, SQLite, etc.).
-If your database is MongoDB, you must use instead the `DoctrineMongoDBBundle`_.
+If you are using MongoDB, you must use `DoctrineMongoDBBundle`_ instead.

 Installation
 ------------